UWNetworksLab/meshinsight/meshinsight/profiler/benchmark/echo_server_grpc/README.md

 - `kubectl apply -f wasm_acl.yaml`
     - Add the ACL wasm filter to echo server.
 By default, the filter blocks requests that match a certain string.

+- `kubectl delete all,envoyfilters --all`
+    - Clean up

 Note:
 - The ACL Wasm Filter can be customized to match different strings or patterns by modifying the `lib.rs` file.
 - You can check the wasm logs use `kubectl logs <echo-server-pod-name> -c istio-proxy  -f`.
 (Need to use `log.warn!`)